loonytoons/jupyter-notebook-example/README.md

 - as a poetry project.
 Run `poetry install` and then `poetry run jupyter notebook` to get up and running with this
 - as a colab notebook.
 For this to work you should:
 	- open Google colab
-	- upload `notebook-example/notebook-example.ipynb` to colab
+	- upload `notebook-example/notebook-intro.ipynb` to colab
 	- set the config param `in_colab` near the top to be True
 	- follow the instructions in the notebook to get the other dependent files uploaded
 - there's also a `requirements.txt` for you to use if you prefer

+`notebook-example/notebook-intro.ipynb` is the first file that we'll be looking at.
+Essentially a nearly empty "playground" file to try some things out in.

-`notebook-example/notebook-example.ipynb` is the main file that we'll be walking through.
+`notebook-example/notebook-example.ipynb` is a more complete annotated file that we'll be looking through.

-`notebook-example/presentation.ipynb` is a reference file that contains some tips and recommendations to help you get the most out of your notebooks.
+`notebook-example/notebook-tips.ipynb` is a reference file that contains some tips and recommendations to help you get the most out of your notebooks.